Ohio school recovers Holocaust survivors' recorded melodies

-AKRON, Ohio (AP) — Wire recordings of Holocaust survivors singing melodies at a refugee camp in France in 1946 have been heard for the first time in decades, thanks to university employees in Ohio who pieced together a device to listen to them.
+AKRON, Ohio (AP) — Wire recordings of Holocaust survivors singing melodies at a refugee camp in France in 1946 are being heard for the first time in decades, thanks to university employees in Ohio who pieced together a device to listen to them.

-The University of Akron says the six songs were sung by survivors in Henonville, France, for Dr. David Boder, a psychologist who was among the first people to record Holocaust survivors telling their stories.
+University of Akron officials say the six songs were sung by survivors in Henonville, France, for psychologist David Boder, who was among the first to record Holocaust survivors telling their stories during the 1940s.
 He recorded on steel wire, capturing the melodies with lyrics in Yiddish and German.

-Some spools were donated to the university in the 1960s and archived, but the content wasn’t discovered until a recent project to digitize the recordings.
+“Dr. Boder was determined to give the survivors a voice,” said David Baker, a UA professor of psychology and executive director of the Center for the History of Psychology.
+“Dr. Boder is credited with being the first person to record testimony of Holocaust survivors.”

-The Akron Beacon Journal reports one woman sang melodies that had been sung in a Polish ghetto and a forced-labor camp.
+Boder conducted numerous interviews on wire recorders, which were considered state-of-the-art equipment at the time.
+He also recorded religious services, folk songs and counseling sessions in addition to his work with Holocaust survivors.

 Most Read Stories